(Name has been changed to protect privacy)

 She came the next week and had a screening mammogram.
 Her results showed a new nodule that required additional diagnostic mammography and ultrasound.
 All of this was still covered through our grant.
 Donna was given a result of Suspicious and required a biopsy.
 I spoke to her about our Collaboration with Surry County Health and Nutrition Center and encouraged her to call to see if she qualified for BCCCP, prior to her biopsy.
 Our grant only covers breast Imaging and in case she required surgery or cancer treatment, she possibly would need other options.
 She had her ultrasound guided core biopsy and thankfully the results were a Benign/Fibroadenoma.

-Donna and Sara have already called to inquire if we received another grant; they still have no insurance and are verbally thankful for all Susan G. Komen® Northwest NC does for our communities.
-Sara also plans to host another educational Seminar at her church in 2014.
+Donna and Peggy have already called to inquire if we received another grant; they still have no insurance and are verbally thankful for all Susan G. Komen® Northwest NC does for our communities.